bsmith89/compbio-template/TEMPLATE.md

 -  `tre/16S.align.ungap.nwk` is a Newick formatted phylogenetic tree generated from `seq/16S.align.ungap.afn`.

-A subset of filename keyword recommendations are document in `*/TEMPLATE.md` files in various directories.
-This naming scheme is not a replacement for both liberal note-taking and a programmatic description of the pipeline in the `Makefile`.

-TODO: remove these TEMPLATE.md files.
-All of the template information should be in `*/TEMPLATE.md`.

 `meta/`

 :   All of the experiment metadata, formatted conveniently for downstream